NishchayAnand/software-engineering/Java/Java Core/Multithreading/Thread Pool/Notes.md

 ## What affects a Thread Pool?

-The 2 fundamental things that affect the thread pool are its size and the queue used for the tasks.
+The 2 fundamental things that affect the thread pool are its **size** and the **queue** used for the tasks.
+These parameters allow considerable flexibility in the way the thread pool operates.

+The basic principle is that the thread pool tries to keep its minimum number of threads active.
+If it gets too busy, it adds threads until the maximum number of threads is reached, at which point it doesn't allow any more tasks to be queued.

+> **NOTE:** If you use a thread pool, there is no magic formula that you can use to determine its **optimal size** and **queuing strategy**.
+When the operations are strictly CPU-bound, use only as many threads as there are CPUs.
+For more complex operations, choosing a thread pool size is a matter of testing different values to see which gives you the best program performance.